 This year’s flagship basketball title, NBA 2K20, will include a lot of new features in their “MyTeam” mode, a mode that’s always been absolutely infested with microtransactions.

-This year, though, the 2K team is including gambling elements that are, shall we say, less subtle.
+This year, though, the 2K team is including gambling elements that are, shall we say, less than subtle.

 Yes, that’s a pinball-style machine.
 And yes, at the top of this page there’s a slot machine.

 In the comments of the YouTube upload from 2K United Kingdom, fans weren’t impressed.